That dollar amount reflects a 28.8% increase since 2016 but a -10.2% decline from 2019 to 2020.

-Burundi has highly positive net exports in the international trade of gold.
-In turn, these cashflows indicate Burundi’s strong competitive advantages under the gems and precious metals product category.
+Burundi has highly positive net exports in the international trade of coffee, tea and gold.
+In turn, these cashflows indicate Burundi’s strong competitive advantages under the coffee, tea and spices as well as the gems and precious metals product categories.

 Below are exports from Burundi that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Burundi’s goods trail Burundian importer spending on foreign products.

-Burundi has highly negative net exports and therefore deep international trade deficits particularly for refined petroleum oil under the mineral fuels-related product category.
+Burundi has highly negative net exports and therefore deep international trade deficits particularly for refined petroleum oils under the mineral fuels-related product category.

 Burundian Export Companies